BBC Local Radio: History

 The popularity of pirate radio was to challenge a then very "stiff" and blinkered management at the BBC.
 The most prominent concession by the BBC was the creation of BBC Radio 1 to satisfy the ever-demanding new youth culture with their thirst for new, popular music.
 The other, however, was that these pirate radio stations were, in some cases, local.
 As a result, BBC Local Radio began as an experiment.

 Initially, stations had to be co-funded by the BBC and local authorities, which only some Labour-controlled areas proved willing to do.
 Radio Leicester was the first to launch on 8 November 1967, followed by Leeds, Stoke, Durham, Sheffield, Merseyside, Brighton, and Nottingham.
 The local authority funding requirement was dropped by the early 1970s, and stations spread across the country; many city-based stations later expanded their remit to cover an entire county.

 There were eight stations in the initial "experiment", which lasted for two years.
 When this ended, it was deemed so successful that all of the stations, except BBC Radio Durham, remained on air.
 More followed in 1970 and 1971: BBC Radio Birmingham, Bristol, Blackburn, Derby, Humberside, London, Manchester, Medway, Newcastle (replacing Radio Durham), Oxford, Solent, and Teesside.
+However, development was stopped by the Government in 1971 with 20 stations on air as no new money from that licence fee settlement was available to launch any more stations leaving many areas were still without a service, most notably in the south west and East Anglia, although a weekday breakfast programme was developed for those two regions which aired on BBC Radio 4’s VHF frequencies, and it wasn't until 1980 that any new stations were added to the network.

-Despite the success of this, the original stations were seen as flawed, as they originally only broadcast on the FM waveband, and not on the more widely available AM waveband.
-This was eventually rectified a few years after the creation of these new channels.
+Despite the success of the original stations, they were seen as somewhat flawed as they originally only broadcast on the FM waveband, and not on the more widely available AM waveband.
+This was eventually rectified a few years later when MW transmitters began to be added.